Super McShane identity: Decorated Super Teichm uller space

 For the $\mathcal{N}=1$ super Teichm\"uller space, where $\mathcal N$ is half the number of real fermions, the role of the Lie group $\PSL_2(\mathbb{R})$ is supplanted by the \emph{orthosymplectic group} $G=\OSp(1|2)$, a Lie supergroup which we briefly recall.
-(See Appendix~\ref{sec:grassmann} for background on Grassmann algebras and terminology.)
 An element $g\in G=\OSp(1|2)$ is described by a matrix

 where $a,b,c,d,f$ are even and $\alpha,\beta,\gamma,\delta$ are odd variables with

 so that the \emph{Berezinian} or \emph{superdeterminant}